Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are KPI tools?

-KPI dashboard tools are digital platforms that automatically collect, organize and visualize key performance indicators from various business systems to help teams monitor progress toward their goals in real-time.
-These tools transform raw business data into meaningful, actionable insights through customizable dashboards, charts and alerts.
+KPI tools (often called KPI dashboard tools or KPI dashboard software) are digital platforms that automatically collect, organize and visualize key performance indicators from your business systems, helping teams track progress toward their goals in real time.
+Most KPI tools present that data through dashboards, charts and alerts that make it easier to spot trends, measure performance and catch problems early.

 Small teams and startups